Diagnostic Tests to Confirm a Locked-In Syndrome Diagnosis

 Doctors can use several different tests to diagnose locked-in syndrome and understand the damage to the brain.
 This includes:

-Magnetic Resonance Testing
+Magnetic Resonance Imaging

-Doctors use both magnetic resonance imaging (MRI) and magnetic resonance angiography to locate the damage to the brain stem, locate blood clots or blockages, and rule out damage to other parts of the brain.
+Doctors use both magnetic resonance imaging (MRI) and magnetic resonance angiography to locate the damage to the brain stem, identify blood clots or blockages, and rule out damage to other parts of the brain.

 Electroencephalogram